-- The measured levels of NO2 were very good at all monitors at all times; - + The measured levels of SO2 were very good at all monitors at all times; - + The measured levels of PM{2.5} levels were very good at all monitors at all times with the exception of the Wallsend monitor which recorded one day with good levels; and, - The measured PM10 levels were very good to good at all times for all locations. +
+- + The measured levels of NO2 were very good at all monitors at all times; - + The measured levels of SO2 were very good at all monitors at all times; - + The measured levels of PM2.5 were very good to good at all monitors at all times with the exception of the Wallsend monitor which experienced one day of fair levels; and, - The measured PM10 levels were very good to good at all monitors at all times. +

-On this basis it can be concluded that the air quality in the Lake Macquarie - Wyong region was generally very good in February 2015.
+On this basis it can be concluded that the air quality in the Lake Macquarie - Wyong region was generally very good to good in July 2014.